"Within-trial" prognostic score adjustment is targeted maximum likelihood estimation: ATE estimation methods in RCTs

 Recall that for the ATE we are trying to estimate $\E[\mu\left(1, W\right)-\mu\left(0, W\right)]$.
 If we could generate accurate estimates $\hat\mu \approx \mu$, via some kind of regression, a sensible estimator would be the ``plug-in'' $\frac{1}{n} \sum_i \hat\mu(1,W_i) - \hat\mu(0,W_i)$, the difference of the ``imputed'' potential means for each subject.
 The accuracy of that estimate is dependent, however, on the degree to which $\hat\mu \approx \mu$.
 It therefore behooves us to generate $\hat\mu$ using powerful machine learning methods that can capture any nonlinearities, interactions, etc. that are present in $\mu$.
 The efficiency gains from TMLE (and similar strategies like double machine learning) come from using more accurate regression models.

 Unfortunately, if $\hat\mu$ comes from a generic machine learning model, the plug-in estimator is generally too biased to allow for the construction of standard confidence intervals and p-values.
 This happens because $\hat\mu$ is optimized (e.g. via regularization and cross-validation model selection) to minimize some kind of predictive metric like mean squared error, which is a combination of bias and variance.
 Therefore $\hat\mu$ is typically biased even when machine learning is used and the bias does not reduce quickly enough with sample size to allow for standard inference.
+For rigorous statements on the plug-in bias (using the von Mises expansion) one can look at \cite{intro_modern_CI, tsiatis2007semiparametric, kennedy2022semiparametric}, but we give an intuitive explanation below.

 As a concrete example, consider fitting a lasso or ridge model for $\hat\mu(a,w) = \alpha_0 + a\alpha_A + x\alpha$ in a randomized trial and imagine that the terms $x$ of the design matrix contain enough covariates and interactions that their linear combination can accurately model $\mu(a,w)$ in the population.
 Due to the presumably large number of terms in the design matrix, regularization is required and cross-validation will be necessary to choose the appropriate level.
 If the design matrix is centered, the plug-in estimate of the treatment effect will be $\frac{1}{n} \sum\hat\mu(1,W_i) - \hat\mu(0,W_i) = \hat\alpha_A$, the coefficient on treatment.
-But due to the regularization, $\hat\alpha_A$ will be shrunken (biased downwards) relative to the population value.
+But, due to the regularization, $\hat\alpha_A$ will be shrunken (biased downwards) relative to the population value.
 Another way to think of this is that the graphs of the two curves $w\mapsto \hat\mu(1,w)$ and $w\mapsto \hat\mu(0,w)$ will be closer to each other than they should be.

 TMLE solves this problem by ``updating'' the outcome prediction function $\hat\mu$ to a new function $\hat\mu^*$.
 The update step is done in such a way that $\hat\mu^*$ is debiased for purposes of a plug-in estimator.
 This can be thought of as a (targeted) ``relaxation'' of the implicit or explicit regularization used to fit $\hat\mu$.
 As a result, TMLE allows us to collect the efficiency gains from using nonparametric regression models without paying any price in bias.